 Polina Beyssen

 Stefan Cooke is an emerging London-based brand founded in March 2017 by designer Stefan Cooke and his partner Jake Burt right after their graduation from Central Saint Martins.
-During his studies Cooke assisted Walter Van Beirendonck in Antwerp; later he became a research assistant for John Galliano – something he referred to as a “life-changing experience” – and also worked for Craig Green.
+During his studies, Cooke assisted Walter Van Beirendonck in Antwerp; later he became a research assistant for John Galliano – something he referred to as a “life-changing experience” – and also worked for Craig Green.